-(1) The grant date fair value of the RSUs granted in February 2015 in respect of 2014 performance will, in accordance with SEC rules, be reflected as Stock Awards for 2015 in next year's Summary Compensation Table and Grants of Plan-Based Awards table.
+(1) The grant date fair value of the RSUs granted in February 2017 in respect of 2016 performance will, in accordance with SEC rules, be reflected as Stock Awards for 2016 in next year's Summary Compensation Table and Grants of Plan-Based Awards table.
 The grant date fair value will be computed in accordance with FASB ASC Topic 718 and will generally differ from the dollar value of the awards determined and approved by the Compensation Committee.
-See "-Process and Timing for Grants of Bonuses and Equity Awards" below for a further discussion on the terms associated with the bonus equity granted for 2014 performance.
-Does not reflect the special award of 50,000 unvested performance-based RSUs granted to Mr. Schlosstein in January 2013.
+See "-Process and Timing for Grants of Bonuses and Equity Awards" below for a further discussion.

-Use of Equity Awards for the CEO and the Inclusion of Performance-Based Vesting Terms
+4. Use of Equity Awards for the CEO and the Inclusion of Performance-Based Vesting Terms

-In 2014, our executive officers were granted awards under our Company's Plan.
-We also have a Long-term Incentive Plan for the SMDs in our Advisory business, but none of our executive officers are eligible to participate in it.
+For 2016, our executive officers were granted awards under the 2016 Plan.
 Equity-based awards in the form of RSUs represent a substantial portion of our CEO's annual total direct compensation.
 We believe that compensation in the form of RSUs helps to emphasize the importance of long-term performance (the RSUs that we grant are unvested and deliver over four years) to align the interests of employees and stockholders.